kawaguti/mogiri/README.md

 DISCORD_ROLE_FOR_VALIDATED_USER={Discord Role Name for Valid User}
 ```

+To get your Eventbrite private key : https://www.eventbrite.com/platform/api-keys
+To get your Discord private key : TBD

 To register your bot to your server, please see...

 Setting up a bot application : <https://discordjs.guide/preparations/setting-up-a-bot-application.html>